panva/jose/docs/jwks/remote/README.md

 Verification using a JSON Web Key Set (JWKS) available on an HTTP(S) URL

+JWK Set format: RFC 7517, Section 5.
+Key selection uses [jwks/local.createLocalJWKSet](../local/functions/createLocalJWKSet.md).
+Fetching and cache lifetimes are library policy; this does not automatically follow a jku header.

 ## Interfaces

 | Interface | Description |